 Oxytocin.
 Also known as “the love hormone” and “the cuddle hormone,” oxytocin is the hormone most responsible for cooperation and bonding, as well as processing social information.
 One fascinating fact: oxytocin is antagonistic to the powerful male hormone testosterone.
 But the two different hormones need each other.
 Testosterone is ideal for aggression as necessary (in serious competition), and oxytocin, which is perfect for when the day is done, the (“hunt”) is over, and it's time to calm down, switch off the aggression and return to the family.
 Men will quite often have higher levels of testosterone than oxytocin.
 But a healthy hypothalamus will strive to keep oxytocin levels adequate.

-Vasopressin, also known as Anti-diuretic hormone (ADH).
+Vasopressin, also known as an Anti-diuretic hormone (ADH).
 This hormone's task is to retain sufficient levels of water in the body.
 Vasopressin swings into action when the body is suffering from dehydration.
 It does this by slowing down the kidneys to reduce the flow of urine.
 In large amounts, vasopressin can also increase blood pressure by causing moderate vasoconstriction (the narrowing of blood vessels as a result of tightening their walls), thus conserving more bodily fluid.
 Also, some users of vasopressin analogs (compounds of related molecular constructions) report brain-boosting benefits and consider vasopressin a nootropic (smart drugs and cognitive enhancers).
 Many have claimed rapid, temporary improvements in writing, speaking, memory, and overall mental clarity when faced with a need for peak mental performance, such as giving a speech or taking an exam.

 Prolactin-releasing hormone (PRH).
 As the name of this hormone implies, it releases Prolactin (PRL).
-Prolactin stimulates production and secretion of milk and also plays a vital role in motherhood by raising levels of oxytocin, which develops a heightened degree of sensitivity and allows deep bonding between mother and baby.
+Prolactin stimulates the production and secretion of milk and also plays a vital role in motherhood by raising levels of oxytocin, which develops a heightened degree of sensitivity and allows deep bonding between mother and baby.